flokoe/website/content/posts/fix-slow-mariadb-replication-lag.md

 If you have experienced significant replication lags and replication so slow that it needed hours to complete or couldn't catch up at all, I may have a solution for you.

 A couple of weeks ago, I set up a MariaDB replication from scratch for a production database.
-The database has a considerable size and is under heavy use.
+The dBuy me a beeratabase has a considerable size and is under heavy use.

 As usual, I used [Mariabackup](https://mariadb.com/kb/en/mariabackup/) to copy the entire data directory of MariaDB to the new replica server.
 Unfortunately, I had to interrupt my work and wasn't able to continue until 12 hours later.
 As I resumed where I left off, I noticed that the database grew substantially.
 Since I didn't want to resync about 200 GB of data, I left the rest to the replication.